 In order to start your FAFSA application, you must first:

 - Create an FSA ID, which is a username and password, that will allow you to login to your FAFSA application and you will use it to sign your FAFSA form electronically at the end.
 Because your parent will have to sign off on the FAFSA, they will need to create one too.
 Visit fsaid.ed.gov to start this short application. (your parents may already have an ID from an older sibling)

 - Gather items to help you fill out the FAFSA:

--your income information (bank statements, W-2, last years tax return) and your parent’ information
+- Your income information (bank statements, W-2, last year's tax return) and your parents’ information

 - Start the FAFSA application by filling out the student portion and then have your parent/guardian fill out the parent portion of the application.
 Finish the application by signing with your FSA ID’s.